dnolan1993/battle-ship-game/README.md

 <img src = "documentation/turns_counter.png" alt="Screenshot of turns counter from game">

 When the game is ran it will display a turns counter, this counter with start at the number of turns a player has and will show how many turns the player has remaining throughout the game.

+### End of game message
+When a player has used all of there turns a message will be printed to the console stating "Congratulations!
+You Win!", "You Lose!, Better luck next time." or "It's a Draw, Try again" depending on the outcome of the game.